ibm-cloud-docs/ContinuousDelivery/toolchains_custom.md

     name: my_template
 ```

-To learn more, see the [Messages section of the Open Toolchain SDK](https://github.com/open-toolchain/sdk/wiki/Template-File-Format#messages-section){: new_window}.
+For more information about UI strings, see the [Messages section of the Open Toolchain SDK](https://github.com/open-toolchain/sdk/wiki/Template-File-Format#messages-section){: new_window}.

 ## Configuring the toolchain file
 {: #toolchains_custom_toolchain_yml}

 The `toolchain.yml` file is the heart of your toolchain.
-The specifics of your toolchain, including repositories to pull in, services to include, and build details are all outlined in this file.
-To make sense of its contents, it can be broken up into several sections.
+The specifics of your toolchain, including the repositories to pull in, the services to include, and the build details are all outlined in this file.
+To understand its contents, you can break down the file into several sections.

 1\. **Introductory toolchain information:**

  This section of the file provides simple details about your toolchain that the user can see on the toolchain creation page.
 Include a name for your toolchain, along with a description that explains the toolchain's purpose.
-You can also include an image, like a logo or a visual depiction of your toolchain.
+You can also include an image, such as a logo or a visual depiction of your toolchain.

  In addition to providing introductory content for your toolchain, this section also includes a key that is named `required` that defines the tools that are part of the toolchain.
 The toolchain's creator configures these tools when they create the toolchain from your template.
 For each tool that can be configured on the toolchain creation page, add the tool's parent key as it is defined in the `toolchain.yml` file as a property of the `required` key.